MitchBradley/Grbl_Esp32-wiki/Basic-GCode-Visualizer-Specification.md

 - The web page file will be served from the SD card
 - Gcode files will be read from the SD card
 - Liberal license, such as MIT
+- All files will be in /app/viewer folder on the SD card

 ### Discussion
 - Ask via issues